 In "fresh start" bankruptcy, collections stop but you must give up property such as a car or house secured by debt, and other debts are immediately discharged.
 As a matter of public policy, the law does not allow you to discharge important items such as child support.

-Discharge Under Chapter 13
+Chapter 13

-Chapter 13 is for people who have an income with which they will be able to repay almost all secured debt.
-There are a few debts that are dischargeable in Chapter 13 that are not in Chapter 7.
+that are not in Chapter 7.
 But you are not discharged of any debts until the end of the three or five year period required in your Chapter 13 repayment plan.

-Orlando Debt Discharge Lawyer with over 25 years of experience.
-We know the tactics that debt collectors use in the hopes of collecting what they are owed.
+use in the hopes of collecting what they are owed.
 More importantly, we know the tactics that can put a stop to the harassment, permanently.